 Scientific Advisory Board Neuroplast has an international advisory board of world-wide key opinion leaders in the field of neurodegeneration and cell-based technology.

 Neuroplast BV is a company initially funded by their owners.
 In 2015 the Ministery of Economics (Rijksdienst voor Ondernemend Nederland) provided Neuroplast BV with an innovation credit to cover the expenses for their proof of concept study performed by the University of Maastricht.
 In the third quarter of 2015 Neuroplast BV was also able to obtain an European Grant for the development of a CE certified platform, AMARYLLIS.
-As of now, Neuroplast BV is still interested in dilutive and non-dilutive funding to enable the execution of their development plan to bring their first product NEUROCELL to the European as well the United States market.
+As of now, Neuroplast BV is still interested in dilutive and non-dilutive funding to enable the execution of their development plan to bring their first product Neuro-Cells to the patient.
 Investors interested to contribute to the successes of Neuroplast BV are invited to contact the management to discuss mutual opportunities.

 In case you are a master student looking for an exciting internship, or if are you interested to participate into a PhD trajectory?
 Neuroplast, firmly embedded in the University of Maastricht (Department of Mental Health and Neuroscience) offers exciting opportunities, ranging from biochemical research to business development.
 Whatever your starting point, we will inspire and motivate you to reach your goals.
 Internships have a minimum duration of six months, and are structured to provide proper training with active participation in our actual programs and/or the development of our next projects.
 To apply for an internship at Neuroplast, please contact our staff.
 We look forward to discuss your expertise and interests as the potential start of a rewarding internship!